 There’s a twist that I didn’t spot, so feel free to put this review down to sour grapes (in my defence, I may have missed a vital clue, as earlier I’d had to rush my 6 year old out to the loo after a shriek of “I’M BURSTING MUMMY!”, and you know how everyone moans about talking in cinemas).

-There was another twist, which I spotted, so who says kids’ films are too clever for middle-aged women.
+Luckily there was another twist, which I spotted, so who says kids’ films are too clever for middle-aged women.

 All children’s movies need a message, and hopefully one day it’ll be about not picking their noses and then chasing their brother round with *it* on the end of their finger.